 Indeed, the application is aimed at beauty and fashion brands and offers upscale products.
 The community that uses this platform is very active and consists mainly of women who share a lot with each other through this network.

 The Chinese consumer is looking for reassurance when purchasing goods in China online.
 This is what the little red book offers.
 RED is an excellent word-of-mouth tool and gives credibility to the image thanks to the many KOLs that work on it and thanks to the “Shopping Notes” pages which are the opinions of customers on the products tested.

 The use of KOLs to strengthen your image in the e-Commerce Chinese market

 Audiences seek authenticity in the content shared on social media and turn to KOLs they trust and can relate to.
-These Key Opinion Leaders generally have some expertise in a niche sector and who succeed in meeting the needs and expectations of users who seek more quality than quantity in the sharing of content.
+These Key Opinion Leaders generally have some expertise in a niche sector and succeed in meeting the needs and expectations of users who seek more quality than quantity in the sharing of content.

 Key Opinion Customers speak to their community in a more personal way and make brand or product recommendations to help people they know personally.
-KOCs have more control over content creation as brands are required to maintain co-creative marketing with them.
-They are often much more selective with the products and brands they want to recommend.
+KOCs have more control over content creation, as brands are required to maintain co-creative marketing with them.
+They are often much more selective with the products they want to recommend.
 Having some brand awareness helps get the best deals with bigger KOLs and will help you increase sales later on.

-- Connected and intelligent cabins,
+- Connected and intelligent cabins

 - Virtual or augmented reality